dwrobel/flatcam/README.md

 6.04.2019

 - fixed bug in Geometry Editor in buffer_int() function that created an Circular Reference Error when applying buffer interior on a geometry.
+- fixed issue with not possible to close the app after a project save.

 5.04.2019